Orchid Island (Lanyu) Travel Information

 Some say the scuba diving in Lanyu is the best in Taiwan, trumping Green Island and Penghu.
 That’s for you to decide, but either way if you’re up for the underwater zoo you should give it a thought.
 Snorkeling is a lot more accessible and there are locals around to assist you in this endeavor.
 Travel packages may also include snorkeling in their list of planned activities.
 Alternatively, you could bring your own mask and dive right in.

-Getting Around Orchid Island in Taiwan
+Getting Around Orchid Island

 Information about local transport on Lanyu Island